-Cycling: Two teams pull out of Strade Bianche amid coronavirus
+Cycling: Teams pull out of Strade Bianche due to coronavirus

-PARIS (Reuters) - Dutch team Lotto Jumbo Visma and Australia’s Mitchelton-Scott have pulled put of Saturday’s Stade Bianche cycling race in Italy due to the coronavirus outbreak.
+PARIS (Reuters) - Dutch team Lotto Jumbo Visma and Australia’s Mitchelton-Scott have pulled put of Saturday’s Strade Bianche, one of several cycling races in Italy under threat because of the coronavirus outbreak.

 “Team Jumbo-Visma will not participate in Strade Bianche and GP Industria this weekend,” the team said in a statement on Wednesday.